dev-sre-21/packer-centos-kvm-k8s/README.md

 Setup the VM's configuration automatically.

-1. Set the hostnames accordingly
-2. Set up the K8s Master
+1. Set up the K8s Master
-3. Set up the log rotation <https://kubernetes.io/docs/concepts/cluster-administration/logging/>
+2. Set up the log rotation <https://kubernetes.io/docs/concepts/cluster-administration/logging/>
-4. Write a app to maintain the log transference based on the IO operations
+3. Write a app to maintain the log transference based on the IO operations
-5. Add user and set the home directory
+4. Add user and set the home directory

 Fix the index README.md
 systemctl start docker